kmaterna/Tutorial_research_skills/Short_Course_2022/1_Python_Envs/readme.md

-# Lesson 1: Python Basics
+# Lesson 1: Python Environment Basics

 This lesson describes the absolute necessities for a Python computing project.